alexpdp7/alexpdp7/programming/python/about_django.md

 In fact, most of the complaints described in this document are caused by Django having too few batteries, not too many!

+> [!TIP]
+> [Django training wheels](https://github.com/alexpdp7/django-tws) is my project in alpha to address some of those shortcomings.

 ## The Django admin

 Besides including more batteries than most other frameworks, and being in general a well-engineered framework in my opinion, Django includes the admin.